SCARLETT PERDEREAU

 As a dancer, I find that I have a lot of non-verbal experience, and sometimes it can be frustrating not having the words to describe what I’m realising.
 The body sometimes knows, before the brain, and the more rational part of me.

-Listening to Scarlett has enriched and put new light on my own practice, and helped me understand my body in a deeper and more holistic way. - Ragnhild Lohne Reinsberg, dancer (Norway) 35 years old.
+Listening to Scarlett has enriched and put new light on my own practice, and helped me understand my body in a deeper and more holistic way. - Ragnhild Lohne Reinsberg, dancer (Norway).

 Proudly powered by Weebly